ezsystems/commerce-documentation/docs/guide/basket/basket_ui/adding_products_to_the_basket.md

 ### Template

-Please note that the form tag which is used for the basket box only has to be moved to the product.twig.html template.
+The form tag which is used for the basket box has to be moved to the `product.twig.html` template.
-In addition `<div class="js_add_to_basket_parent">` has to be added in order to tell JavaScript to collect this data as well.
+`<div class="js_add_to_basket_parent">` must also be added in order to tell JavaScript to collect this data as well.

 ``` html+twig
 <form method="post" action="{{ path('silversolutions_add_to_basket') }}">